amineohn/Presence/README.md

 <img src="https://data.veny.fr/screen.png" />

-> ⭐⭐after this you need to go on config.json. 🎗️
+> After this you need to go on config.json. 🎗️

 ```
 {